lucasvalenteds/poc-rn-animated-api/README.md

-# POC: Animated Rotation
+# POC: Animated API

-It demonstrate how to implements rotation animation using React Native [Animated API](https://reactnative.dev/docs/next/animated).
+It demonstrate how to implement basic animations using React Native [Animated API](https://reactnative.dev/docs/next/animated).
+There are examples of rotation, axis movement, animation-based styles, easing functions and combinations.

 ## How to run